Penn State Penn State: College of the Liberal Arts

 • Engaging the greater Harrisburg community in order to increase the participation of diverse populations in research to benefit both science and the community

-• Providing infrastructure, support, advice, and space for researchers to be able to conduct research in Harrisburg
+• Providing infrastructure, support, advice, and space for researchers to be able to conduct research in the greater Harrisburg region

-• Guiding researchers so they can benefit from and build on the trust that PACT has gained in the community in order to advance science
+• Guiding researchers so they can benefit from and contribute to the trust that PACT has gained in the community in order to advance science

 • Assisting community members and organizations (CMOs) by offering PACT investigators’ expertise to further CMOs’ visions and goals

-PACT’s Executive Committee includes: Dawn P. Witherspoon, Director; Laura Bray, Associate Director; Martha Wadsworth, Associate Director; Eugenia Moten, Assistant Director; PACT’s Director of Community Relations, Carmen Henry-Harris; and PACT’s Latino Outreach and Social Media Engagement Coordinator, Sandy Rosario.
+PACT’s Executive Team includes: Dawn P. Witherspoon, Director; Martha Wadsworth, Associate Director; Carmen Henry-Harris, Director of Community Relations; Brenda Alton, Community Ambassador; and Briah Glover, Graduate Assistant.
 PACT is funded through contributions from Penn State’s Psychology Department, Social Science Research Institute (SSRI), Child Study Center (CSC), College of the Liberal Arts, Human Development and Family Studies, College of Health and Human Development, and participating research projects.

 For more information about this research initiative, visit the PACT website.